najmi9/blog-nextjs/blog/posts/symfony-algolia-integration.md

 ```

 ### Configuration
-Configuration typically lives in the `config/packages/algolia_search.yaml` file for a Symfony 4+ application.
+Configuration typically lives in the *config/packages/algolia_search.yaml* file for a Symfony 4+ application.

 This is how you define what entity you want to index and some other technical details like a prefix or the number of results and serialization groups.
 Each entry under the indices key must contain the following attributes:
 - name: is the canonical name of the index in Algolia
 - class: is the full class reference of the entity to index

-The option *enable_serializer_groups* is very important because solve the famous problem of **Circular Refrence**, so it let's you to define what attribute you want to index using the annotation `@Groups({"searchable"})` , because before sending your data to Algolia, each entity is converted to an array using the Symfony built-in serializer.
+The option *enable_serializer_groups* is very important because solve the famous problem of **Circular Reference**, so it let's you to define what attribute you want to index using the annotation **@Groups({"searchable"})** , because before sending your data to Algolia, each entity is converted to an array using the Symfony built-in serializer.

 You can see more about the configuration in the [official docs](https://www.algolia.com/doc/api-client/symfony/configuration).